IgnisPK/HR_PowerBI_Dashboard/README.md

 I used it to compare:
 - average and median hourly rate by department and job role
-- average monthly income vs average years at company by job role department
+- average monthly income by job role
-- monthly income by job role
+- average monthly income compared with years at company by job role

-The biggest goal here was to make income differences easier to compare across roles and departments.
+This made it easier to compare income levels between roles and departments, and to see how income changes with years at the company.

 ![Income](screenshots/income.png)